pypa/hatch/README.rst

 *ci*
     A list of third-party service files to create.
 Hatch currently only supports ``travis``.
+    Can be empty.

 *coverage*
     A code coverage service to use.
 Hatch currently only supports ``codecov``.
+Can be null.

 *extras*
     A list of glob patterns to copy to new projects.